MorSof/Perceptron-Classifier/README.md

 The Master will choose the minimal successful time value among all the times that were been calculated.
 If all the slaves failed, the master will tell them to continue to search in their next time interval.
-If only the master will be activated without other slaves, he will do all the work alone. what is a rational of choosing this specific architecture:
-In case that the program will not find the correct solution in the first time interval, it will have the next time solution right away, depends on the number of processes which were activeted.
+If only the master will be activated without other slaves, he will do all the work alone. what is a rational of choosing this specific architecture - In case that the program will not find the correct solution in the first time interval, it will have the next time solution right away, depends on the number of processes which were activeted.
 The master will not participate in the perceptron algorithem in case there is large amount of slaves, he will have to always listen,